jonnonz1/nz-statute-book/acts/public/2013/crown-minerals-amendment-act-2013.md

 (2) An application must be dealt with under the principal Act (as it read immediately before the commencement of the Amendment Act) and the Minerals Programme for Petroleum (2005) (as it read immediately before being revised on 25 January 2012).
 (3) A permit granted in respect of an application to which this clause applies has effect as if granted under the principal Act (as amended by the Amendment Act).

-### 7 Current petroleum exploration permit holders' rights to extension of duration of permit
+### 7 Petroleum exploration permit holders' rights to extension of duration of permit
-Despite new section 35(4), an existing exploration permit for petroleum may be extended— (a) for a period not exceeding 15 years from the commencement date of the permit in accordance with new section 36(1) to (4); and
+(1) Despite new section 35(4), a specified permit may be extended— (a) for a period not exceeding 15 years from the commencement date of the permit in accordance with new section 36(1) to (4); and
   (b) under new section 35A.
+(2) In this clause, specified permit means—
+  (a) a permit granted in respect of an application to which clause 6 applies; and (b) an existing exploration permit for petroleum.

 ### 8 Relinquishment obligation
 (1) This clause applies to every existing exploration permit in relation to which the permit holder has relinquished an area subject to the permit in order to obtain an extension of duration under old section 37.